🤖Multi-provider AI

 Use

-to define reusable actions the LLM can call dynamically.Always sanitize and validate input before using it in prompts if user-submitted.
+RubyLLM::Toolto define reusable actions the LLM can call dynamically.Always sanitize and validate input before using it in prompts if user-submitted.

 Troubleshooting

-โ Getting โMissing API keyโ errors?
+❌ Getting “Missing API key” errors?

-โ Getting undefined method acts_as_chat
+❌ Getting undefined method acts_as_chat?

-gem is loaded correctly.
+Ensure you’ve added the proper ActiveRecord models with acts_as_chat, and that the ruby_llm gem is loaded correctly.
 Also, don't forget to restart your server after installing the gem.

-โ No response from ask
+❌ No response from ask method?

 Real-World Use Cases